jayantapaul/BrainDead-2K25/README.md

 ---

 # **Problem Statement 2: Research Article Summarization Using Advanced NLP Techniques**
-#### 🎯 Marks: 60
+#### <div align="right">🎯 Marks: 60</div>

 #### 📌 Problem Statement:
 With the exponential rise in scientific publications, researchers struggle to keep up with the vast volume of literature.
 The challenge lies in creating a **state-of-the-art model that accurately summarizes research articles** while preserving key insights and readability, enabling researchers to assimilate information swiftly.
 Scientific papers differ significantly from general text due to their **structured frmat (Introduction, Methods, Results, Discussion, etc.), citation dependencies, and inclusion of figure/tables**.
 Summarizing such documents requires handling **domain-specific challenges**, maintaining semantic coherence, and ensuring **faithful knowledge retention**.
-This competition challenges participants to develop a **novel framework for summarizing research artciels**, leveraging **state-of-the-art approaches**, including **Large Language Models (LLMs)** with an aim to develop a **hybrid summarization model** that surpasses existing benchmark models while maintaining computational efficiency.
+This competition challenges participants to develop a **framework for summarizing research artciels**, leveraging **state-of-the-art approaches**, preferably **Large Language Models (LLMs)** with an aim to develop a **hybrid summarization model** that surpasses existing benchmark models while maintaining computational efficiency.

-Participants must develop an extractive-abstractive hybrid model that:
+Participants must develop an **extractive-abstractive hybrid model** that:
 - Summarized single and multi-document research papers
 - Handles long-document summarization constraints while maintaining efficiency